alphagov/govuk-frontend/docs/coding-standards/js.md

 Use the prototype design pattern to structure your code.

-Create a constructor and define any variables that the object needs
+Create a constructor and define any variables that the object needs.

 ```
 function Checkboxes ($module) {